biobakery/humann/doc/UserManual.md

     * To run with the kegg modules instead of kegg pathways provide the file ``humann1/data/modulec``.
     * For a demo run, provide the demo input file included with the original version of HUMAnN ``humann1/input/mock_even_lc.tsv``.

+### Analyzing Metatranscriptomes ###

+The recommended HUMAnN2 metatranscriptome (RNA) analysis protocol differs depending on whether or not you have metagenomic (DNA) reads available from the same biological sample.

+**Analyzing a metatranscriptome with a paired metagenome.** In this case, we recommend analyzing the metagenome first.
+Then, rather than constructing a taxonomic profile directly from the metatranscriptome, use the taxonomic profile of the corresponding metagenome as an additional input to HUMAnN2 via the ``--taxonomic-profile`` flag.
+This will guarantee that RNA reads are mapped to any species' pangenomes detected in the metagenome.
+RNA reads are otherwise provided as input to HUMAnN2 just as DNA reads are.
+HUMAnN2 RNA-level outputs (e.g. transcript family abundance) can then be normalized by corresponding DNA-level outputs to quantify microbial expression independent of gene copy number. **CAVEAT:** For low-abundance species, random sampling may lead to detection of transcripts for undetected genes.
+In these cases, we recommend smoothing DNA-level features to avoid divide-by-zero errors during normalization.
+The HUMAnN2 tool script ``humann2_rna_dna_norm`` will Witten-Bell smooth paired RNA and DNA output files and then return the smoothed DNA, smoothed RNA, and normalized RNA.
+This script assumes: (i) that units in the table behave like counts (this is true for ``*_genefamilies.tsv`` files, which are measured in RPK) and (ii) that sample columns are in the same order.

+**Analyzing an isolated metatranscriptome (without a paired metagenome).** In this case, analyze RNA read data just as you would DNA data (provided as a fasta/fastq file). **CAVEAT 1:** Note that species are quantified in HUMAnN2 based on recruitment of reads to species-specific marker genes.
+While each genome copy is assumed to donate ~1 copy of each marker to metagenome (DNA) data, the same assumption cannot be made for RNA data (markers may be more or less transcribed within a species compared to the species average).
+As long as a non-trivial fraction of a species' markers are expressed, HUMAnN2 will still detect that species in the transcript pool.
+However, species relative abundance estimates from the taxonomic profile must be interpretted carefully: these values reflect species' relative contributions to the pool of species-specific transcripts, and not the overall transcript pool. **CAVEAT 2:** Transcript abundance inferred from a lone metatranscriptome is confounded with underlying gene copy number.
+For example, transcript X may be more abundant in sample A relative to sample B because (i) the same number of underlying X genes are more highly expressed in sample A relative to sample B or (ii) there are more copies of gene X in sample A relative to sample B (all of which are equally expressed).
+This is a general challenge in analyzing isolated metatranscriptomes (not specific to HUMAnN2).

+### Strain-level Functional Profiling ###

+The HUMAnN2 script ``humann2_strain_profiler`` can help explore strain-level variation in your data.
+This approach assumes you have run HUMAnN2 on a series of samples and then merged the resulting ``*_genefamilies.tsv`` tables with ``humann2_merge_tables``.
+Cases will arise in which the same species was detected in two or more samples, but gene families within that species were not consistently present across samples.
+For example, four samples may contain the species *Dialister invisus*, but only two samples contain the gene family ``UniRef50_Q5WII6`` within *Dialister invisus*.
+This is a form of strain-level variation in the *Dialister invisus* species: one which we can connect directly to function based on annotations of the ``UniRef50_Q5WII6`` gene family.

+``humann2_strain_profiler`` first looks for (species, sample) pairs where (i) a large number of gene families within the species were identified (default: 500) and (ii) the mean abundance of detected genes was high (default: mean > 10 RPK).
+For species that meet these criteria, we can infer that absent gene families are likely to be truly absent, as opposed to undersampled.
+Simulations suggest that the cutoff of 10 RPK results in a false negative rate below 0.001 (i.e. for every 1000 genes identified as absent, at most one would be present but missed due to undersampling).
+For a given species, if at least two samples pass these criteria, the species and passing samples are sliced from the merged table and saved as a strain profile.

+Strain profiles can be additionally restricted to a subset of species (e.g. those from a particular genus) or to gene families with a high level of variability in the population (e.g. present in fewer than 80% of samples but more than 20% of samples).
+Additional thresholds (e.g. the minimum non-zero mean) can be configured with command line parameters.

 ## FAQs ##